Login

 Order Stock Sheet Sizes

 Pricing quartz by the slab means paying for large surface areas, even if your counters don’t need that much material.
 Some home improvement warehouses sell pre-cut stock sizes of popular quartz colors at nearly half the per-square-foot cost of full slabs.
-If you can work with narrower 25” depths and standard 8’ lengths to minimize seams, this is an affordable choice that Professional installers can still work with.
+If you can work with narrower 25” depths and standard 8’ lengths to minimize seams, this is an affordable choice that professional installers can still work with.

 Install Do-It-Yourself

-Speaking of DYI, ambitious homeowners with some construction experience can buy quartz remnant slabs or pieces to fabricate for their own kitchen or bath remodels.
+Speaking of DIY, ambitious homeowners with some construction experience can buy quartz remnant slabs or pieces to fabricate for their own kitchen or bath remodels.
 While certainly not easy work, this lets you supply the real stone yourself at a low cost.
 You would then just pay local countertop or carpentry pros hourly installation rates to complete the job, avoiding paying retail markups and fabricator fees.

 Choose Tile Instead of Full Slabs